Eloston/disable-html5-autoplay/README.md

   * master branch source code: [.tar.gz](https://github.com/Eloston/ungoogled-chromium/archive/master.tar.gz) or [.zip](https://github.com/Eloston/ungoogled-chromium/archive/master.zip)
 2. In `chrome://extensions/`, enable Developer mode
 3. Use "Load unpacked extension..." and select the folder containing the extension source code

-## Project Status and News

-This extension is still in its relatively early stages (see the [Issue Tracker](https://github.com/Eloston/disable-html5-autoplay/issues) for more information.)

-As of now (October 2015), I do not have much spare time to work on the extension.
-This should change by December 2015.

-## Contributing

-Until the extension matures more, I will generally not accept pull requests.
-The exceptions are new or improved media player delegates, UI tweaks, and minor changes to any other part of the extension (i.e. they do not make changes to the structure of the code.)

-Please leave any problems, suggestions, or questions in the [Issue Tracker](https://github.com/Eloston/disable-html5-autoplay/issues).

 ## License